-Review Credibility: Good Boost Mobile wins the Gold award at TopTenReviews.com's 2012 evaluation of prepaid service plans, beating out Cricket Wireless and Virgin Mobile.
+Boost Mobile wins the Gold award in TopTenReviews.com's evaluation of prepaid service plans, beating out Cricket Wireless and Virgin Mobile.
 Boost Mobile receives full marks for its monthly plans, which editors consider to have the broadest range of options of all the prepaid carriers reviewed.
-Boost Mobile is a subsidiary of Sprint and operates on its network, so it has excellent domestic coverage.
-Keep in mind that TopTenReviews.com's evaluation of prepaid cell phone providers is based only on features and doesn't look at how each phone service performs.

-Review Credibility: Fair Boost Mobile earns a 4-star rating (out of 5) from editors at PrepaidReviews.com, thanks to its feature-rich plans and walkie-talkie service.
-However, Boost Mobile averages only 2.5 stars from more than 800 users, some of whom cite customer service and coverage problems.
+Boost Mobile earns a 4-star rating (out of 5) from editors at PrepaidReviews.com.
+However, Boost Mobile averages only 2 stars from about 20 users, some of whom cite customer service and coverage problems.

-Review: Boost Mobile Prepaid Cell Phones, Editors of and Contributors to PrepaidReviews.com, As of December 2012
+Review: Boost Mobile Prepaid Cell Phones, Editors of and Contributors to PrepaidReviews.com, Not Dated

-Review Credibility: Fair Over 75 user reviewers at Viewpoints.com award Boost Mobile an average score of 62 out of 100.
+Approximately 140 user reviewers at Viewpoints.com give Boost Mobile an overall score of 64 out of 100.
 Boost Mobile's plan options receive praise, while its call quality and features receive slightly above-average scores.
 It receives poor scores for customer service.

 Review: Boost Mobile Reviews, Contributors to Viewpoints.com, As of December 2013